cfw-guide/cemu.cfw.guide/_pages/en_US/dumping-games.md

 ## Downloads

-- The "Wii U Only" homebrew pack from [Here](http://wiiu.rikumax.net/)
+- The "Wii U Only" [homebrew pack](http://wiiu.rikumax.net/)
 - The latest release of [dumpling](https://github.com/emiyl/dumpling/releases/latest)

 ## Preparations

-1. Extract the `Wii U Only.zip` homebrew pack to the root of your SD card - `SD:\`
+1. Extract the `Wii U Only.zip` homebrew pack to the root of your SD card
-  - If prompted to, replace any pre-existing files
+  - If prompted, replace any pre-existing files
 1. Extract the `dumpling.zip` file to the root of your SD card
 1. Eject your SD card from Windows and put it into your Wii U console
 1. Plug a USB storage device into your Wii U if you want to dump your data to USB storage